 Retinal Examination (ophthalmoscopy).
-Using a head mounted light (binocular indirect) or an ophthalmoscope and pupil dilation, the doctor examines the inside structures of your eye, specifically the: retina, retinal blood vessels, vitreous, and optic nerve head.
+Using a head-mounted light (binocular indirect) or an ophthalmoscope and pupil dilation, the doctor examines the inside structures of your eye, specifically the: retina, retinal blood vessels, vitreous, and optic nerve head.

 Glaucoma Testing.
 This test may be performed as an alternate method to the Icare Tonometer test.
 It determines if the fluid pressure inside your eyes is within a normal range.
-Painless and taking just a few seconds, this test can be done several ways.
+Painless and taking just a few seconds, this test can be done in several ways.

 Pupil Dilation (enlargement).
 With your pupils fully enlarged, the doctor will examine the inside of the eyes using various instruments and lights.
 The pupil enlarging drops for require approximately 20-30 minutes to take effect.
-The drops result in increased light sensitivity and blurred vision (especially at near) These effects may last for several hours or longer thus it is important to wear a sunglasses when leaving the office.
+The drops result in increased light sensitivity and blurred vision (especially at near) These effects may last for several hours or longer thus it is important to wear sunglasses when leaving the office.